 But the fact these comparisons match so closely gives them both some weight.

 They both certainly show that silver remains very undervalued.
-Even if it doesn’t go up by 20 times the current price, there certainly seems to be plenty of potential upside ahead.
+Even if it doesn’t go up by 13 or 16 times the current price, there certainly seems to be plenty of potential upside ahead.

-The long term chart below shows there is plenty of upside just to get back to where silver was in 2011.
+The long term chart below shows there still some upside just to get back to where silver was in 2011.

 So if you buy silver today, there’s a good chance it will have significantly more buying power in the years ahead.